SaleemKhair/saleemkhair.github.io/DEPLOYMENT.md

 #### **1. Site Not Updating**

 - Check **Actions** tab for deployment status
-- Ensure you pushed to `master` branch
+- Ensure you pushed to `main` branch
 - Wait 2-3 minutes for deployment to complete

 #### **2. Build Failures**